Join the quest to becoming a more effective emotional messenger.

 Over the course of the workshop, we will look at lots of photographs by poetic visual storytelling masters, both past and present.
 Learning by example, we will analyze their choices for lighting, composition, themes, and subject matter.
 We will discuss and explore specific techniques, based on both current brain research and time tested artistic practice, for generating ideas, and put into practice the aesthetic principles required for molding those ideas into dynamic visual statements.
 Students will have access to the Workshops’ photographic studio facilities throughout the week.
 The goal of the workshop will be for each participant to create a small cohesive suite of staged or constructed images, to be presented at the conclusion of the workshop.
 The workshop will also include a discussion of “best odds” strategies for navigating the world of competitions, portfolio reviews, and galleries.
 Throughout the workshop, Richard will be available for individual reviews and feedback.

-Past student work (left to right): Michal Greenboim, Dennis Barnicle (x2), Marcia Mahoney
+Past student work (left to right): Dennis Barnicle, Marcia Mahoney, Michal Greenboim, Sara Wilmont

 Instructor: Richard Tuschman